dayu11/Differentially-Private-Deep-Learning/language/README.md

 ```
 The reparametrized forward process is implemented in 'multihead_attention.py' and 'transformer_sentence_encoder_layer.py'.
 Codes for computing individual gradients and running power iterations are in 'lrk_utils.py'.
 The codes for collecting and processing individual gradients are in 'trainer.py'.

-I provide a 'bert_code/run_exp.py' file to help you run experiments in a easier way.
+I provide a 'bert_code/run_exp.py' file to help you run experiments in an easier way.
 You can adjust most of the hyperparameters in that file.